Ethereotek/LTouch/README.md

 # LTouch
 L-Touch is a TouchDesigner module for controlling L-ISA objects as well as many other parameters in L-ISA Controller via OSC.
-More information on specific parameters, and the python extensions, can be found in the Help document.
+More information on specific parameters, and the python extensions, can be found in the pdf documentation.

 To get started:
   1. Create a new Base COMP